 You cannot move existing folders (or items for that matter) within the structure.
-This can be performed only through direct connection with Altium Concord Pro, via the Explorer panel interface, and provided you have the appropriate privileges to do so.
+This can be performed only through direct connection with Altium Concord Pro via Altium Designer's Explorer panel, and provided you have the appro priate privileges to do so.

 A folder must be totally empty for it to be removable.
 If it contains one or more empty sub-folders, remove those first.
 If a folder contains released Items, these need to be deleted first, which can be performed through the browser interface (right-click on an Item and choose the Remove Item command).
 Bear in mind that the remove operation cannot be undone.
 If you remove a folder by mistake, you will need to add that folder back, in the same way that you would create any new folder.
 And if you delete an Item, you will have to create/re-release, which cannot be performed from the browser interface.